LeClubSandwichStudio/LaCOOLBoard/README.md

 	reference: the reference of a supported external sensor(e.g NDIR_I2C , DallasTemperature )

 	type: the type of the measurments you are making (e.g : co2, temperature,voltage ... )

+    address : the sensor's address , if it has one (e.g : NDIR_I2C CO2 sensor's address is 77 )

   5/irene3000Config.json: